gjabel/personal-site/content/post/uefa-ec-chord-diagram/index.md

 The chords coming out of each sector are ordered by size - it’s interesting to see more Austrian than German players playing in German leagues, and more Welsh than English players playing in English leagues.

 I adapted some code from animated migration [chord diagrams](https://guyabel.com/categories/chord-diagram/) to provide a history of the relationships between the club leagues of the players and the national team squads at each European Championship.
+In most of the early tournaments almost all the players came from clubs in their home country.
+Slowly you can see the increasing amount of national team players coming from clubs abroad and the expansion of the number of teams in the tournament.
 <style>
 video {
   /* override other styles to make responsive */